cs544-wisc/f23/p1/README.md

 We'll use Google's Cloud (GCP) for our virtual machines.
-They've generously given each 544 student $100 in credits, which should last the whole semseter if you stick to the [budget plan](https://github.com/cs544-wisc/f23/blob/main/projects.md#compute-setup).
+They've generously given each 544 student $100 in credits, which should last the whole semester if you stick to the [budget plan](https://github.com/cs544-wisc/f23/blob/main/projects.md#compute-setup).

 Setup a virtual machine that you'll use for the first few projects